Aske21/Aske21/README.md

 aske21@github:~$ cat about_me.txt

-Hello, I'm Asim Veledarevic, a Web Artisan with a passion for crafting beautiful web experiences with two years of experience.
+Hello, I'm Asim Veledarevic, a Web Artisan with a passion for crafting beautiful web experiences.
 I get a kick out of crafting web experiences, and my heart belongs to the fine art of React in the frontend world.

 When I'm not coding, I enjoy a diverse range of interests and hobbies.